A New Geometric Representation for 3D Bijective Mappings and Applications: Discretisation and implementation

-To compute the 3D quasiconformal representation $\vec{q}$ for $f$, we need to compute $\vec{q}$ at each point in $\Omega$.
-Since $f$ is piecewise linear, the Jacobian matrices $\textbf{J}_{f}$ at each point in the same tetrahedron are equal to each other, resulting in the same polar decomposition and 3D quasiconformal representation.
-Therefore, we simply need to compute the Jacobian matrices at each tetrahedron $T$, denoted as $\textbf{J}_{f}(T)$, and use it to get $\vec{q}$.
-The linear function defined on each tetrahedron $T$ can be written as
+In the above setting, the mapping $f: \Omega_1 \rightarrow \Omega_2$ is piecewise linear.
+To compute the 3DQC $\mathbf{q}$ for $f$, we need to compute $\mathbf{q}$ at each point in $\Omega_1$.
+Since $f$ is piecewise linear, the Jacobian matrices $\textbf{J}_{f}$ at all points within the same tetrahedron are equal, resulting in the same polar decomposition and 3DQC.
+Therefore, it suffices to compute the Jacobian matrix for each tetrahedron $T$, denoted as $\textbf{J}_{f}(T)$, and use it to determine $\mathbf{q}$.
+In other words, $\mathbf{q}$ is constant within each tetrahedron $T$.
+The linear function defined on each tetrahedron $T$ can be expressed as:

-We can then compute the polar decomposition of $\textbf{J}_{f}(T)$ using Equations \ref{polar_de_equ}, which subsequently provides the 3D quasiconformal representation $\vec{q}$ for $T$.
+where $\textbf{J}_{f}(T)$ is the Jacobian matrix of $f$ on $T$, and $ $ is a translation vector specific to $T$.
+The detailed numerical algorithm to compute the 3DQC of $f$ can be summarized as in Algorithm~\ref{alg:cap}.